 Okay, let's get started.
-Grab your makeup products and review them as you go along.
+Grab your makeup products and review the ingredient list as you follow along.

 Parabens